-PREREQUISITE: SIGN-065
+PREREQUISITE: SIGN-065 ADVISORY: Eligibility for ENGL-090

 Have you completed a basic ASL sign language class and want to build on your current skills?
 This class will support your efforts to communicate more effectively with people in the deaf community.
 You will learn the signing skills for ASL Level II.
 SC 0230 T 4:00-6:50pm CC2-212 Germany, J Semester